monoscope-tech/apitoolkit-landing/blog/improving-user-experience/index.md

 [API](https://monoscope.tech/blog/api-testing-automation/) analytics tools offer valuable insights into how your API SDK is being used.
 By tracking and analyzing usage patterns, you can identify areas for improvement, optimize performance, and make data-driven decisions to enhance the overall user experience.

-APIToolkit is a comprehensive API analytics platform that provides powerful tracking and monitoring capabilities.
-By integrating [APIToolkit](https://monoscope.tech/) into your API SDK, you can gain detailed visibility into how developers are using your SDK, identify potential issues, and proactively address them.
+monoscope is a comprehensive API analytics platform that provides powerful tracking and monitoring capabilities.
+By integrating [monoscope](https://monoscope.tech/) into your API SDK, you can gain detailed visibility into how developers are using your SDK, identify potential issues, and proactively address them.

 ## Keeping Up with API and SDK Changes